srvaroa/srvaroa.github.io/_posts/2024-02-10-how-about-we-forget-the-concept-of-test-types.md

 ---
 layout: post
-title:  "How about we forget test types?"
+title:  "How about we forget the concept of test types?"
 date:   2024-02-06 23:00:00 +0200
 categories:
 ---